Consistency

 Men do not always make the same choice on a later and on an earlier occasion, but reverse their previous choice.
 (Rhet, II, 23, 18; RR, p.
 371)

-This topic materializes in the following enthymeme:
+This argument scheme is materialized in the following enthymeme:

-When we were exiles, we fought in order to return; now we have returned, it would be strange to choose exile in order not to have to fight. (ibid.)
+When we were exiles, we fought in order to return; now that we have returned, it would be strange to choose exile in order not to have to fight. (ibid.)

 S. Ad hominem; A fortiori.

-and stability of the objects of the law
+3. Consistency of the legal system and stability of the objects of the law

 3.1 Principle of coherence of laws, a cohærentia